narner/Max-and-PD-Patches/README.md

-# Max-and-Jitter-Patches
+# Max-and-PD-Patches
-Collection of miscellaneous Max and Jitter patches
+Collection of miscellaneous Max and PD patches

 * AmplitudeCheck: loads in and plays an audio-file, and displays the RMS and Peak amplitude values